NVIDIA B200s are live on Lambda Cloud! Deploy your cluster today

 Installing Python and Dependencies

-1. Install Python and build tools:
+1. Install Python and related tools:

 sudo apt install -y python3-pip python3-dev build-essential libssl-dev libffi-dev python3-venv